North Korea test-fires 2 more missiles as US sends carrier | Technology

 - Country:

-The launches may have been timed for the arrival of the USS Nimitz and its strike group, including a guided missile cruiser and two destroyers, which escorted the carrier and engaged in air defense exercises with South Korean warships in waters near Jeju island.
+The launches may have been timed for the arrival of the USS Nimitz and its strike group, including a guided missile cruiser and two destroyers, which engaged in air defense exercises and other drills with South Korean warships in waters near Jeju island.

-South Korea's Joint Chiefs of Staff said the two North Korean missiles were fired from a western inland area south of the North Korean capital of Pyongyang from around 7:47 am to 8 am and travelled around 370 kilometers (229 miles) before landing at sea.
-Japan's military said the missiles flew on an irregular trajectory and reached a maximum altitude of 50 kilometers (31 miles) before landing outside Japan's exclusive economic zone.
+South Korea's Joint Chiefs of Staff said the two North Korean missiles were fired from a western inland area south of the North's capital of Pyongyang from around 7:47 am to 8 am and travelled around 370 kilometers (229 miles) before landing at sea.
+Japan's military said the missiles, which landed outside Japan's exclusive economic zone, flew on an irregular trajectory and reached a maximum altitude of 50 kilometers (31 miles).

-Japan has previously used the term to describe a North Korean solid-fuel missile apparently modelled after Russia's Iskander mobile ballistic system, which is designed to be maneuverable in low-altitude flight to better evade South Korean missile defenses.
-North Korea also has another short-range system with similar characteristics that resembles the US MGM-140 Army Tactical Missile System.
+Japan has previously used similar language to describe a North Korean solid-fuel missile apparently modelled after Russia's Iskander mobile ballistic system, which is designed to be maneuverable in low-altitude flight to better evade South Korean missile defences.
+North Korea also has another short-range system with similar characteristics that resembles the U.S. MGM-140 Army Tactical Missile System.

 Japanese Chief Cabinet Secretary Hirokazu Matsuno said North Korea may dial up its testing activity further with more missile launches or even conducting its first nuclear test since September 2017.

-The South Korean and Japanese militaries denounced the latest launches as serious provocations threatening regional peace and violating UN Security Council resolutions and said they were working with the United States to analyse the missiles further.
+The South Korean and Japanese militaries denounced the latest launches as a serious provocation threatening regional peace and said they were working with the United States to analyze the missiles further.
+The U.S. Indo Pacific Command said the launches did not pose an immediate threat to the United States or its allies, but still highlighted the “destabilizing impact” of North Korea's illicit nuclear weapons and missiles programs.

+North Korea, which has weathered tightened U.N.
+Security Council sanctions since 2016 over its nuclear developments, didn't immediately comment on the launches.

-The United States and South Korea completed their biggest springtime exercises in years last week, which had included both computer simulations and life-fire field exercises.
-But the allies have continued their field training in a show of force against North Korea's expanding nuclear arsenal and belligerent threats of nuclear conflict.
+The United States and South Korea completed their biggest springtime exercises in years last week, which had included both computer simulations and live-fire field exercises.
+But the allies have continued their field training in a show of force against the North's rising threats.

+North Korea has launched more than 20 ballistic and cruise missiles on 11 occasions this year as it tries to force the United States to accept its nuclear status and negotiate a removal of sanctions from a position of strength.

-They weapons tested this month included an intercontinental ballistic missile and a series of short-range missiles intended to overwhelm South Korean defenses as North Korea tries to demonstrate an ability to conduct nuclear strikes on both South Korea and the US mainland.
+The weapons tested this month included an intercontinental ballistic missile and a series of short-range missiles intended to overwhelm South Korean defenses as North Korea tries to demonstrate an ability to conduct nuclear strikes on both South Korea and the U.S. mainland.

+The North last week carried out what it described as a three-day exercise that simulated nuclear attacks on South Korean targets.

+The country's leader Kim Jong Un has condemned the U.S.-South Korean joint military drills as invasion rehearsals.
+The allies say the exercises are defensive in nature.

 North Korea already is coming off a record year in weapons testing, launching more than 70 missiles in 2022.
 It had set into law an escalatory nuclear doctrine that authorizes pre-emptive nuclear strikes in a broad range of scenarios where it may perceive its leadership as under threat.

-“It appears North Korea might be practicing, or signalling that it's practicing, the use of nuclear strikes, both preemptive and retaliatory, in a range of scenarios that are authorized in its nuclear doctrine,” said Duyeon Kim, a senior analyst at the Center for a New American Security.
+“It appears North Korea might be practicing, or signaling that it's practicing, the use of nuclear strikes, both preemptive and retaliatory, in a range of scenarios that are authorised in its nuclear doctrine,” said Duyeon Kim, a senior analyst at the Center for a New American Security.

 “The problem is that continued testing helps Pyongyang perfect its technology, strengthen its nuclear weapons capability that threatens South Korea and Japan, increase the likelihood of miscalculation that could lead to inadvertent conflict, and accumulate political leverage ahead of future diplomatic talks with Washington.”
 Following the North's announcement of the drone test on Friday, South Korea's air force released details of a five-day joint drill with the United States last week that included live-fire demonstrations of air-to-air and air-to-ground weapons.